-In all the cases treated above, we leave the proof of the almost sure convergence to the reader. \end{proof}
+In all the cases treated above, we leave the proof of the almost sure convergence to the reader. \end{pf}

-\begin{remark} Let us notice that for the regimes $(I)$ and $(III)$ studied above, the limit distribution of the output does not depend on the limit of the input distribution.
+\begin{remark} Let us observe that for the regimes (I) and (III) studied above, the limit distribution of the output does not depend on the limit of the input distribution.
 The result obtained in the second regime could have been obtained in a more direct manner, using the powerful tools of free probability.
-For simplicity, let us forget about the normalization of the input matrix and notice that the limit distribution of $X \otimes Y$ is $\mu_{(k)}$, if $\mu$ is the limit distribution of $X$ and $Y$ is a $k \times k$ rank one projector.
+For simplicity, let us forget about the normalization of the input matrix and observe that the limit distribution of $X \otimes Y$ is $\mu_{(k)}$, if $\mu$ is the limit distribution of $X$ and $Y$ is a $k \times k$ rank-one projector.
 The partial trace of the randomly rotated input matrix is equal to the sum of its $k$ $n\times n$ diagonal blocks.
-Each block is a free compression of parameter $1/k$ (which accounts for a free additive convolution power of $k$) and the blocks are free.
+Each block is a free compression of parameter $1/k$ (which accounts for a free additive convolution power of $k$), and the blocks are free.
 Taking the sum of the free blocks explains the other factor $k$ appearing as an exponent for the free additive convolution. \end{remark}